 In many industries, you're expected to include a cover letter with your application.

-Review some cover letter examples to get a sense of how to write a cover letter, and where to place your skills.
-If you’ve already added skills to your resume, you’ll have trouble updating your cover letter.
+Review some cover letter examples to get a sense of how to write a cover letter and where to place your skills.

 It's never too late to build your people skills.
 In fact, there are a number of steps you can take right now to make your people skills much stronger.
 These are just a few ideas:

 - Join a club or organization.
-Participating in groups like Toastmasters or a local hobby club can enhance your communication and social interaction skills as you engage regularly with other members.
+Participating in a local hobby club can enhance your communication and social interaction skills as you engage regularly with other members.

 - Volunteer for a cause meaningful to you.
-Volunteering at organizations like Habitat for Humanity or your local food bank not only contributes to a good cause but also improves your teamwork and empathy by working closely with others toward common goals.
+Volunteering at organizations like your local food bank not only contributes to a good cause but also improves your teamwork and empathy by working closely with others toward common goals.

 - Attend workshops or training sessions.
-Enrolling in workshops offered by groups like Dale Carnegie Training or local community centers can provide you with structured learning and practical exercises in interpersonal communication and leadership.
+Enrolling in workshops or local community centers can provide you with structured learning and practical exercises in interpersonal communication and leadership.

 - Attend networking events.
 Going to industry meetups or conferences, such as those organized by professional associations in your field, helps you practice your small talk and networking skills in a professional setting.

 - Take an online course.
-Websites like Coursera or LinkedIn Learning offer courses in areas like communication, leadership and emotional intelligence, which you can take at your own pace to improve specific people skills.
+There is a wealth of digital courses offering instruction and support in areas like communication, leadership, and emotional intelligence, which you can take at your own pace to improve specific people skills.

 People skills are just one part of your skill toolbox.
 Here are guides covering some of the other skills you might want to sharpen:

-Whether applied to personal relationships or in the workplace, a strong set of people skills will aid you in your journey.
+Whether applied to personal relationships or in the workplace, a strong set of people skills helps you connect with others, build relationships, and further your goals.

 Was this information helpful?
 Let us know!